10 Major Grilling Safety Mistakes You Might Be Making

 Everyone wants to be outdoors when the weather is nice, but it’s important that kids and pets don’t play near the grill.
 It’s too easy for them to bump into or touch part of the hot grill.
 Keep children at least three feet away from the grill, even after you’re finished cooking.
-Check out these 13 brilliant ways to store your grill tools.

 Not Keeping Your Grill Clean